 Brittany decides to take the private job.
 She was so motivated after seeing the numbers and getting clarity around her situation that she’s going to make room in her budget to pay $3,000 each month towards her loans.

-Using the our Student Loan Payoff Calculator, she’ll be debt free in about seven years and save another $17,000 in interest.
+Using our Student Loan Payoff Calculator, she’ll be debt free in about seven years and save another $17,000 in interest.

 Before finalizing refinancing though, she’d want to clean up about $10,000 of credit card debt.
 It should take her three to four months with her fantastic income prospects.
 This will free up money in her budget and improve her credit score, giving her access to better interest rates.